 Carroll County Trust Company is a small town community bank established in 1919.

-When the Trust Company was formed the banks of Carrollton were family owned entities.
-The original Board for the Trust Company was comprised of businessmen, however, farmers wanted to have a bank that was owned by a variety of stockholders.
+When the Carroll County Trust Company was formed, the banks of Carrollton were family owned entities.
+The original Board of Directors and founders of the Carroll County Trust Company were comprised of local farmers and businessmen who wanted to start an institution owned by public stockholders.

-In 1923 the original Board of Directors started The Farmers and Merchants Bank of Hale.
+Some of the original Board of Directors started The Farmers Merchants Bank of Hale in 1923.

-In 1937 Carroll County Trust Company purchased the assets of The Carroll Exchange Bank, which became insolvent during the great depression.
-It was once located at the North East corner on the square in Carrollton.
+In 1937, Carroll County Trust Company purchased the assets of The Carroll Exchange Bank, which became insolvent during The Great Depression.
+It was once located at the North East corner of the square in Carrollton.

-In 2008, Carroll County Bancshares purchased the assets of Farmers & Merchants Bank of Hale, in Hale, Missouri and merged those assets with Carroll County Trust Company which became CCTC's first bank branch.
+In 2008, Carroll County Bancshares purchased assets of Farmers & Merchants Bank of Hale, in Hale, Missouri and merged those assets with Carroll County Trust Company which because the bank’s first branch.

 In 2022, Carroll County Trust Company opened a third branch on Highway 65.

 Since the Carroll County Trust Company was started, it has been served by 11 different presidents; C.G.
 Bowers, J.W.
 Higginbottom, George McDonald, Martin J. Schmidt, Dr. R.W.
 Cowherd, Ralph T. Haynes, Marvin J. Flick, Cliff Cowherd, Larry G Freeman, Kevin Brown, and Benjamin G. Polen.

 One descendant of the original Board of Directors was recently a board member with the Trust Company.
 Keith Long- Great Grandson of L.G.
 Clark, who was the original Vice-President of Carroll County Trust Company.